The Forum Shops at Caesars: Restaurants

 The Forum Shops opened with 11 dining establishments.
 Among them was Spago by chef Wolfgang Puck.
 It operated from 1992 to 2018.
 An Italian seafood restaurant, Lombardi's, also opened with the mall.
 Shortly thereafter, Lombardi's was sold and became part of the Bertolini's chain of Italian restaurants.
 It was again renamed as Trevi in 2007, following a renovation.
-It is located beside the Fountain of the Gods.
+It was located beside the Fountain of the Gods, until its closure in 2024.

 The Palm, another Italian restaurant serving steak and seafood, opened in 1993 and continues to operate.
-A Planet Hollywood restaurant has also operated at the mall since 1994.
+A Planet Hollywood restaurant opened in 1994, and included an exterior sign featuring a 25-foot diameter globe.
+Planet Hollywood moved to a new mall spot in 2012, further from the casino entrance.
+The restaurant closed in 2023, citing reduced business as a result of the new location.

 The Cheesecake Factory was among new restaurants added in the 1997 expansion, along with Caviarteria, focusing primarily on caviar dishes and champagnes.
 Puck also opened another restaurant, Chinois, which operated until 2009.

-The 2004 expansion added five restaurants, including Sushi Roku, and a Segafredo Zanetti Expresso Cafe.
+The 2004 expansion added five restaurants, including Sushi Roku, a Segafredo Zanetti Expresso Cafe, and Joe's Seafood, Prime Steak & Stone Crab.
 Stage Deli, an original tenant which began in New York, closed at the Forum Shops in 2008.

 An Italian restaurant, Carmine's, opened in 2013.
 At 27000 sqft, it is among the largest restaurants on the Strip.
 Several new restaurants were added in 2019, including Water Grill, which took the former Spago space.
 In 2022, Bill and Giuliana Rancic opened the RPM Italian restaurant.